Ship real data apps with AI —

 Keeps the AI honest: laziest thing that works, no bloat.

-🌐 Your own VPS
+🌐 A Hostinger VPS

 One cheap box hosts the whole fleet. ~$7/mo, not per-app.